piemar/mongodb-kmip-fle-queryable/README.md

 # MongoDB CSFLE with Hashicorp Vault and KMIP

-Automate setup of CSFLE with HashiCorp Vault KMIP Secrets Engine.
+Automate setup of CSFLE and Queryable Encrption with HashiCorp Vault KMIP Secrets Engine.

 The automation creates the following:
 * Hashicorp Vault Enterprise
 * Configures KMIP Secrets Engine
 * Configure Scopes, Roles and other configuration
 * Configures Certificate to be used to authenticate against Vault
-* An test application that inserts a document with where some fields are CSFLE enabled.
+* An test application that inserts a document with where some fields are CSFLE and Queryable Encryption enabled.

 # Update vault/license.txt with license key
-Request license key from https://www.hashicorp.com/products/vault/trial and then update csfle_vault_kmip/vault/license.txt
+Request license key from https://www.hashicorp.com/products/vault/trial and then update kmip-with-hashicorp-key-vault/vault/license.txt

 # Update MongoDB Atlas connection string
 String in file csfle_vault_kmip/configuration.py line 4, Replace USER, PASSWORD, CLUSTER NAME with your Atlas Connection String